Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 How does AI route optimization reduce delivery costs?

-AI route optimization reduces delivery costs by continuously recalculating routes against live variables such as traffic, fuel prices, driver hours, and customer time windows.
+AI route optimization reduces delivery costs for enterprise-scale logistics operations by continuously recalculating routes against live variables such as traffic, fuel prices, driver hours, and customer time windows.
 This minimizes total distance traveled, raises drops per route through intelligent clustering, and keeps fleet utilization high.
+Businesses consistently report fuel savings of 15–30% within the first operational quarter.
 The result is lower cost per mile and cost per delivery without adding vehicles or drivers.

 What is the difference between static and dynamic route planning?